-Kirkenes Port
+Port profile

 Kirkenes is a small coastal natural port in Norway (Arctic Ocean).
 Handles vessels over 500 feet in length.
 Facilities: dry dock.
 View port details, inf...

-Comprehensive technical information and facilities available at Kirkenes Port
+Technical information and facilities available at Kirkenes Port

 Essential performance indicators and operational statistics for Kirkenes Port